-Ideally, your birth certificate is certified and issued by the Philippine Statistics Authority or PSA (formerly National Statistics Office or NSO).
-You can apply for this document at any PSA Serbilis Center (2) in the Philippines.
+Your birth certificate must be certified and issued by the Philippine Statistics Authority or PSA (formerly National Statistics Office or NSO).
+You can apply for this document at any PSA Serbilis Center in the Philippines.

 Or, for your convenience, get your PSA-certified birth certificate online via the PSA Serbilis website or PSAHelpline.ph.
 Check this guide on how to get a birth certificate from the PSA.

-CENOMAR stands for Certificate of No Marriage Record.
-As the name implies, this legal document certifies that a person has never been married.
+CENOMAR, which stands for Certificate of No Marriage Record, is a legal document certifying that a person has never been married.

 Individually, you and your partner must secure a CENOMAR from the PSA.
 But if one or both of you are widowed, you need to get a death certificate of the deceased spouse (also from the PSA) instead of a CENOMAR.